NYPL/lsp_workflows/workflows/add_scsb_location.md

 ## Overview

 There are two different kinds of locations:
- * locations (aka Sierra locations): These are locations found in Sierra
+ * locations (aka Sierra locations): These are location codes found in Sierra (including locations not involved in ReCAP).
- * ReCAP locations (aka customer codes): These *map to* Sierra locations (and all other partner locations)
+ * ReCAP locations (aka customer codes): ReCAP minted new unique identifiers called "customer codes" for every ReCAP partner location it ever sees.
+They all thus map to either one of our Sierra locations or a partner location.

+When a NYPL Sierra location has an equivalent ReCAP location, that link is made in the Sierra location as `nypl:recapCustomerCode`.

 It may be useful to preface this with: within the domain of "locations" (and among ReCAP locations) there are two disjoint categories of location that emerge from how they are used:
  * Holding locations: Locations that are referenced directly from an item indicate the location where the physical item is stored.
 The holding location links to zero or more delivery locations.